lgtome/async-queue/README.md

 #### **Stop**

-Stop function that just stopping all future Promises, but not current.
+Stop function that stopping all future Promises, but not current.

 ```ts
 /**